vividblueprint/SE-RideSharingService-architecture/README.md

 <img src="https://github.com/vividblueprint/GitLearn/assets/78911344/a90a5e36-6799-4bc4-a824-cef2e884cf23">
 </p>

-### <p align=center>Figure 2: Load Balancer </p>
+### <p align=center>Figure 3: Real-Time Ride Sharing Service system </p>

 In addition to load balancing, Ride Sharing Service system also uses a number of other techniques to achieve scalability, including:

 - Sharding: Ride Sharing Service system is sharded, which means that data is partitioned across multiple databases or servers.
 This allows the system to scale horizontally as new servers can be added to the cluster as needed.

 - Caching: Ride Sharing Service system uses caching to reduce the load on its servers.
 By caching frequently accessed data, the system can avoid repeatedly retrieving the same data from the database, which can be a resource-intensive operation.

 - Microservices: Ride Sharing Service system is based on a microservices architecture, which means that different parts of the system are broken down into smaller, independently deployable services.
 This makes it easier to scale individual components of the system as needed.

 - Auto-scaling: Ride Sharing Service system uses auto-scaling to automatically add or remove servers based on the current level of traffic.
 This allows the system to maintain optimal performance even during periods of high traffic.

 # <a id="system-context">[System Context](#system-context-1)</a>